Immaculada de Soul: Murillo, Bartolomé Esteban

-Hi, If you can donate a small amount and give whatever you can (even the price of a solitary cuppa) to help Cancer Research and Breast Cancer Research.
+Hi, Can you donate a small amount and give whatever you can (even the price of a solitary cuppa) to Cancer Research and Breast Cancer Research?
 In these devastating times, charities are being hit as hard as the next.
 Work has to carry on behind the scenes.
 Vital work.
 As a breast cancer survivor, I can sincerely say that your help is more than appreciated.

 Cancer Research is responsible for a high percentage of the major breakthroughs we have seen to date.
 Without you and me, those breakthroughs will not happen.
 Regardless of the amount or where you live in this world, your generosity will one day give the gift of life.

 On the JustGiving page, you will find verification, my story, reasons and action plan I’ve used and for the foreseeable future.
 My crafts page has all my hand made/painted gift ides for sale.

 Thank you very much!